We may earn money or products from the companies mentioned in this post.

 “The greatest legacy we can leave our children is happy memories.” – Og Mandino

 Some of my own favorite memories from childhood are of family vacations.
 My family didn’t have a lot of money growing up, but those long road trips and inexpensive family camping trips are still some of my happiest memories.
+(They’re even better when you have the right kids’ camping gear.)
 The point I’m trying to make is that a family trip doesn’t have to cost a lot of money to be memorable.
 You can leave a legacy for your children regardless of how much money you have in the bank.

 “Build traditions of family vacations and trips and outings.
 These memories will never be forgotten by your children. “ – Ezra Taft Benson